GIScience/gis-training-resource-center/content/GIS_AA/en_AILAS_madagascar_picture_upload_and_management.md

 While one of the main features of Panoramax is its global public meta-catalogue that makes images from all federated instances findable, we deliberately choose not to join the federation with the Panoramax instance of the AILAS project.
 This means that images uploaded to our instance cannot be accessed through the global API.

 The Panoramax instance used by the AILAS project has a default setting for uploaded images to be visible only to logged in users of the website.
 Users cannot register accounts to the Panoramax instance themselves, but must be created by the administrators.
-This means, that the uploaded images and image sequences will not be visibile to the general public.
+This means, that the uploaded images and image sequences will not be visible to the general public.

 ## Picture upload